 Traditionally this recipe is made with fromage blanc, but that can be difficult to find (and pretty expensive), so I like to use a combination of crème fraîche and ricotta instead.
 It’s easy and cheesy, with a fantastic flavor.

-This is just the kind of recipe that you will want to bust out for Oktoberfest.
+This is just the kind of recipe that you will want to bust out for your Oktoberfest food spread.
 It’s my favorite recipe to pair with German pilsner or other types of lighter, hoppy beers.